-The COVID-19 pandemic has been one of the biggest global crises in decades, with countries going into lockdown, businesses having to close their office doors and people being told to stay home.
-Naturally, this caused huge changes and challenges for everyone, including the UK social housing sector.
+The COVID-19 pandemic has been one of the biggest global crises in decades causing huge changes and challenges for everyone, including the UK social housing sector.
 Pre-COVID, the sector was already struggling to keep up with the huge digital steps being taken, but as the pandemic hit, they had no choice but to leap into action in order to keep going through the uncertain times.

-Already having strong relationships with leading housing associations, we here at Prodo, recognised the need for automated, digitised comms to improve not just tenant satisfaction but internal processes, for example, chatbots.
-We built a crisis comms chatbot for a number of our clients, helping reduce call volume whilst employees were working remotely and improving user experience across the website, helping direct tenants to the information they needed.
+Already having strong relationships with leading housing associations, we here at Prodo, recognise the need for automated, digitised comms to improve not just tenant satisfaction but internal processes, for example, chatbots.
+We built a crisis comms chatbot for a number of our clients - like RBH, helping reduce call volume whilst employees were working remotely and improving user experience across the website, helping direct tenants to the information they needed.

 Health and safety compliance

 The reason for this is obvious, the sector is still recovering post-Grenfell - even years on.
 Cladding is being removed, fire doors replaced and compartmentation fixed.
 The Sector Risk Profile identifies the need for good quality data and compliance reporting to ensure the safety of all tenants.
-Phase Two of the Grenfell Tower Inquiry began early last year, highlighting poor processes across product testing and certification in the construction industry.
+Phase Two of the Grenfell Tower Inquiry highlighted poor processes across product testing and certification in the construction industry.